 This said, the trip is highly recommended.

 We will travel in our own coach and be accompanied by experienced McCabe leaders and staff.
 On Iona we will meet members of the Iona community and offer two programmes, one involving more walking than the other.
-A highlight will be a service in the abbey itself.
+A highlight will be a service in Iona Abbey itself.

 Accommodation on Iona itself is limited so we have created a programme bringing together a real flavour of the Hebrides with the focus firmly fixed on Iona and its unique history.